-- A. The Internet of Things is a set of devices connected to the Internet interacting with each other and/or human actors, therefore, as a general matter standards and principles that are applicable to the Internet, are also applicable to the Internet of Things. - B. The Internet of Things is not just about objects, data collected and shared, and actions by those objects: it also has implications for people. - C. The Internet of Things, like the Internet, should be open, secure and accessible to all people. - D. To foster both innovation and user trust in the Internet of Things, like the Internet, a careful balance should be struck between regulation and space for innovation.
-This requires governments to hold back on regulation where possible, and industry to commit to self-regulation, where necessary, while recognizing that future useful/necessary applications as well as limitations cannot be determined yet, today, in full.
-Please note that current existing
+- A. The Internet of Things is a set of devices connected to the Internet interacting with each other and/or human actors, therefore, as a general matter standards and principles that are applicable to the Internet and society at large, are also applicable to the Internet of Things. - B. The Internet of Things is not just about objects, data collected and shared, and actions by those objects: it also has implications for people and society. - C. The Internet of Things, like the Internet, should be open to connect to and secure in its use. - D. To foster both innovation and user trust in the Internet of Things, like the Internet, a careful balance should be struck between regulation and space for innovation.
+This requires governments to hold back on regulation where possible, and industry to commit to selfregulation, where necessary, while recognizing that future useful/necessary applications as well as limitations cannot be determined yet, today, in full.
+Please note that current existing legislation that does not (yet) take IoT into account may affect the legal ability to deploy IoT products and services;

-- legislation that does not (yet) take IoT into account may affect the legal ability to deploy IoT products and services; - E. There are important benefits from the Internet of Things to deal with a wide range of societal challenges, ranging from social care, to agriculture, food chains, security and environmental sustainability, and its development should thus be fostered and stimulated. - F. The Internet of Things is in its early phase and it is still evolving.
+- E. There are important benefits from the Internet of Things to deal with a wide range of societal challenges, ranging from medical and health care, social care, and urban planning to agriculture, food chains, security and environmental sustainability, and its development should thus be fostered and stimulated. - F. The Internet of Things is in its early phase and it is still evolving, though it has been around long enough for there to be some historical consequences.
 Therefore, not all of the technical and the governance issues have been considered yet.
-Especially, the issues of security and privacy will need to be considered to ensure the justified trust in the Internet of Things environment. - G. The Internet of Things, needs investments in innovation and deployment in order to develop.
-Investors like to know that their investments will lead to products and services that are not countered by governments (illegal) or markets (seen as unsafe, unwanted, unethical).
+Especially, the issues of security and privacy will need to continue to be explored to ensure justified trust in the Internet of Things environment. - G. The Internet of Things, needs investments in innovation and deployment in order to develop.
+Investors like to know that their investments will lead to products and services that are not countered by governments (illegal) or markets (seen as unsafe, unwanted, unethical) or even subsidized/acquired by governments in response to specific societal challenges.
+We should consider how to enhance the potential for investment in both the IoT and the methods to assure its security and privacy.

-1. Internet of Things Good Practice Principle
+1. Internet of Things Good Practice Principles

-Internet of Things Good Practice aims at developing IoT products, ecosystems and services taking ethical considerations into account from the outset, both in the development, deployment and use phases of the life cycle, thus to find an ethical, sustainable way ahead using IoT helping to create a free, secure and enabling rights based environment: a future we want, full with opportunities to embrace.
+Internet of Things Good Practice aims at developing IoT systems, products, and services taking ethical considerations into account from the outset, both in the development, deployment and use phases of the life cycle, thus to find an ethical, sustainable way ahead using IoT helping to create a free, secure and rights enabling based environment: a future we want, full with safe opportunities to embrace.